Nonprofits & Agencies

 Your donors believe in your work and you want to make the most of their charitable gifts.
 GTCF offers philanthropic tools and administrative support that make it simple to manage an endowment, accept complex gifts like real estate or securities, and effectively leverage planned giving.

-Contact GTCF’s Philanthropic Advisors to learn more about how we can help Agency Fund Advisors take in more and larger gifts to support their organization’s cause.
+Contact GTCF’s Philanthropy Advisors to learn more about how we can help Agency Fund Advisors take in more and larger gifts to support their organization’s cause.

 GTCF Offers Tools & Support to Help Agency Fund Advisors